 Hughes Springs is a very small city located in the state of Texas.
 With a population of 1,548 people and just one neighborhood, Hughes Springs is the 713th largest community in Texas.

-Hughes Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hughes Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hughes Springs are a mix of both white- and blue-collar jobs.
 Overall, Hughes Springs is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Hughes Springs who work in food service (17.56%), sales jobs (14.10%), and teaching (10.51%).

-Overall, Hughes Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hughes Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Hughes Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hughes Springs does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Hughes Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.48% of adults in Hughes Springs have a bachelor's degree or advanced degree.
+The citizens of Hughes Springs are slightly less educated than the national average of 21.84% for the average city or town: 16.48% of adults in Hughes Springs have a bachelor's degree or advanced degree

 The per capita income in Hughes Springs in 2022 was $23,291, which is low income relative to Texas and the nation.
 This equates to an annual income of $93,164 for a family of four.
 However, Hughes Springs contains both very wealthy and poor people as well.